cbarkr/blog/content/homelab/part 4.md

 ![[homelab_cockpit_podman_nextcloud_pod.png]]
 #### Breakdown
-1. To start, I name the pod "nextcloud"
+1. The pod is named `nextcloud`
-2. Then, I specify the port mapping for the Nextcloud web server.
-I don't want this running on port `80` on my host, so I simply set it to something else.
-Since I already have something running on `8080`, I chose `8081`
+2. Port mappings for the containers are specified ahead of time.
+In this case, port `8081` on the host is mapped to `80` in the container
 3. The main folder `/var/www/html` is mounted to a local directory where I want the data to persist.
 This is on a 2 TB SSD for now
 4. The database `/var/lib/mysql` is mounted to the volume `nextcloud-db` created earlier, which is located at `/home/$USER/.local/share/containers/storage/volumes/nextcloud-db/`